DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 * the [--video](../command-line-interface.md#--video-basepath) command line flag,

     ```sh
-    testcafe chrome test.js --video artifacts/videos/
+    testcafe chrome test.js --video artifacts/videos
     ```

 * the [runner.video](../programming-interface/runner.md#video) API method,

     ```js
-    runner.video('artifacts/videos/');
+    runner.video('artifacts/videos');
     ```

 * the [videoPath](../configuration-file.md#videopath) configuration file property.

     ```json
     {
-        "videoPath": "artifacts/videos/"
+        "videoPath": "artifacts/videos"
     }
     ```

 You must provide the base path where TestCafe stores videos to this flag, method or property.
-See [Paths Where Screenshots and Videos Are Saved](#paths-where-screenshots-and-videos-are-saved) for more information on where screenshots and videos are saved.
+See [Where Screenshots and Videos Are Saved](#where-screenshots-and-videos-are-saved) for more information.

+TestCafe records all the tests and saves the recording of each test in a separate file.
+To change this behavior, use the `failedOnly` and `singleFile` [video options](#basic-video-options).

 ### Basic Video Options